 - The correct and fair sanctioning by the Colombian National Environmental Licensing Authority (ANLA) in the past decade for the company’s non-compliance with its obligations.

-The Chinese government’s guidelines to its companies
+The Chinese government’s guidelines for its companies

 The Chinese government has tried to promote a series of social and environmental guidelines aimed at preventing and reducing environmental risks generated by Chinese multinationals.
 However, these guidelines were not considered by the Colombian government.